-As a star player for the reigning national champions and the early 2019 Heisman Trophy frontrunner, one would think quarterback Trevor Lawrence would be enjoying his offseason downtime before returning to college football this spring.
-That couldn't be further from the truth.
+As a star player for the reigning national champions and the early Heisman Trophy frontrunner at the time, one would think Clemson quarterback Trevor Lawrence would have been enjoying his offseason downtime before returning to NCAA college football that spring.
+That couldn't have been further from the truth.

-Instead of resting and playing video games like many college kids, the 6-foot-5 Clemson Tigers quarterback was found on campus playing an intramural basketball game, and let's just say it wasn't as discrete as Lawrence probably would have liked after what happened.
+Instead of resting and playing video games like many college kids, the 6-foot-5 signal caller was found on campus playing an intramural basketball game, and let's just say it wasn't as discreet as Lawrence probably would have liked after what happened.

 After missing an open jumper on the right wing, Lawrence decided to press and get the ball back.
-But then an opponent set a hard screen on Clemson’s star signal caller, and he didn't take too kindly to that.
+But then an opponent set a hard screen on the Clemson football team star, and he didn't take too kindly to that.

 Jogging down the floor, Lawrence pushed the screener twice before he landed on his backside and the officials stopped play.

 Since this was captured on video, it's pretty lucky this didn't escalate any further and got any more physical than the initial shove.
-Sure, the Clemson quarterback snapped a little bit, but Lawrence made it sound like he had it coming at one point or another.
+Sure, the Clemson quarterback snapped a little bit and was a little rough, but Lawrence made it sound like he had it coming at one point or another.

-He even had a small apology after Barstool Sports shared the video on Instagram.
+T-Law even had a small apology after Barstool Sports shared the video on social media.

 "He wanted to talk the whole game lol... still probably unnecessary.
 Sorry folks #ROYteam"

-Lawrence, who threw for 3,280 yards with 30 touchdowns as a true freshman last season and torched Alabama during the College Football Playoff national championship game, will soon learn that the cameras are always watching him, but thankfully neither the boldest kid on Clemson's campus, nor the Cartersville, Georgia star quarterback wasn’t hurt.
+Lawrence, who threw for 3,280 yards with 30 touchdowns as a true freshman in 2018 and torched the Alabama Crimson Tide during the College Football Playoff National Championship Game, quickly learned that the cameras are always watching him, but thankfully neither the boldest kid on Clemson's campus, nor the Cartersville, Georgia star quarterback got hurt in the intramural hoops game.

-So many are going to question why this NFL hopeful signal caller was playing in an intramural basketball game to begin with.
-Clemson head coach Dabo Swinney can’t be happy about this, right?
+So many are going to question why this future NFL quarterback was playing in an intramural basketball game to begin with.
+Clemson head coach Dabo Swinney couldn't have been happy about this, right?